-- What is the current total greenhouse gas emissions impact of national cooling policy actions across all countries? - What are the fastest and most effective means of achieving a future of near-zero emission cooling while providing access to cooling for all?
+- What is the policy landscape for sustainable cooling actions around the world? - What is the current total greenhouse gas emissions impact of national cooling policy actions across all countries? - What are the fastest and most effective means of achieving a future of near-zero emission cooling while providing access to cooling for all?